Would you like to expand your vision beyond the walls of your home

-My husband and I are raising 9 loud and rowdy Wemmick children ages 1-19.
-We are blessed to be able to teach our little Wemmicks all about their Creator, the Woodcarver.
+My husband and I are raising 9 loud and rowdy Wemmicks ages 2-20.
+We love to teach our little Wemmicks all about their Creator, the Woodcarver.
 The schools in Wemmickville do not allow His Name to be spoken; indeed, they teach that He does not exist.

 If you stop by for a visit, you might find me loading laundry, cooking a quiche, reading to wee Wemmicks, sewing a dress, listening to a sermon, reading a book, changing a diaper, editing a blog post, or whipping up a loaf of soap.